meadsteve/meadsteve.github.io/_posts/2022-09-13-how-boring-should-your-teams-codebases-be.markdown

 Recently I was talking to friend about getting new people up and running in software teams.
 He mentioned some problems a few new starters had had with an unfamiliar library they'd chosen in one project.
-This got me thinking about a pair of blog posts I'd read a number of years ago about [novelty budgets](https://shimweasel.com/2018/08/25/novelty-budgets) ( and [choose boring technology](https://mcfunley.com/choose-boring-technology)).
-These blog posts both use different language to talk about similar concepts "innovation tokens" and a "novelty budget".
+This got me thinking about a pair of blog posts I'd read a number of years ago about [novelty budgets](https://shimweasel.com/2018/08/25/novelty-budgets) and [choosing boring technology](https://mcfunley.com/choose-boring-technology).
+These blog posts both use different language to talk about similar concepts a "novelty budget" and "innovation tokens".
 The core idea is that you should limit the amount of "non-standard" solutions you use on a project.

 To me balancing this level of novelty is very important for a team.
 Whenever you bring someone new into the team they